Chapter 6 : Discoveries, Dancing, and Blackmail

 With someone whose voice I couldn’t identify…

-where he had gone.
+So that’s where he had gone.

 I crouched closer and strained to listen to the conversation. “… How do you expect me to keep listening to your demands?
 I know you want revenge, but you promised she wouldn’t be directly involved!”
 Cole’s voice rose slightly.